SamuelSwartzberg/flashcardifying_text_temp/inf.md

 #### circuits

-A logic circuit consists of interconnected logic gates.
+A ⟮c+;logic circuit⟯ consists of interconnected logic gates.
 A combinatorial logic circuit is one whose output only¬ depends on its input.
 A sequential logic circut is one whose output depends on its input, and the previous state.